 Related: How to Capture a Starburst

-Check out this blog post for other fun ways to manipulate light for creative effect.
+Check out this blog post for other fun tips to manipulate natural light for a creative photography effect.

 Related: Rainbow Reflection Photos

-You don’t have to shoot directly into the sun for backlit photos.
+You don’t have to shoot directly into the sun for natural light backlit portrait photography.
 Experiment with placing the sun just out of the frame for a hint of sunlight and a warm, golden wash.

 Experiment with letting some haze into your image, which happens when we’re shooting into the sun.
 Take off your lens hood to capture it, and to control the amount of haze, use your hand to cup the side of your lens.